dfkaye/simple-path-normalize/README.md

 JavaScript attempt at fixing/understanding pathname resolutions when given a pathname string containing '.' and '..' ~ should return normalized directory pathname.

-If path has a uri scheme, this should be preserved.
+If path has a URI scheme, this should be preserved.

 tape & testling
 ===============